open-contracting/standard/docs/guidance/map/pre-qualification.md

 The invitation represents the initiation of a contracting process to establish a list of pre-qualified potential suppliers, so it is modelled using the `tender` section in OCDS.

-Only qualified potential suppliers will be invited to bid in subsequent tenders that use the list, so `tender.procurementMethod` is set to ‘selective’.
-The deadline for potential suppliers to pre-qualify is disclosed in `tender.expressionOfInterestDeadline`.
-The deadline for bids from qualified potential suppliers is disclosed in `tender.tenderPeriod.endDate`.
+Only qualified potential suppliers will be invited to bid in subsequent tenders that use the list, so `tender.procurementMethod` is set to 'selective'.

 ```{jsoninclude} ../../examples/pre-qualification/pre-qualification_paraguay.json
 :jsonpointer: /releases/0/tender